 Step 5: Amend the soil.
 Encourage new root formation by enriching the backfill soil for your olive root ball.
 It adds vital organic matter that helps to oxygenate the soil to enhance root development, plus it grabs and holds the water in the root zone.
 Add OMRI Listed Black Gold Garden Compost Blend to the fill dirt and mix it in.
 Keep another bag on hand to work into your excavated hole before filling.

-Step 7: Create basin and water.
-A reasonable sized water basin will have raised berm edges from 6 to 12 inches high, made of the left over backfill material.
+Step 7: Create a basin and water.
+A reasonably sized water basin will have raised berm edges from 6 to 12 inches high, made of the leftover backfill material.
 Transplanting requires a great deal of water to fill such a basin.
 This lets it slowly percolates down into the root ball and surrounding enriched backfill, where new roots form.
 For best results, keep the basin area moist, but not wet, throughout the hot months after transplanting.

 Final tip: Speed rooting by adding root stimulant hormones or Superthrive to your irrigation water for quicker root formation.

 Larger olive trees, or those in high wind areas, may require staking or tree guy wires that are anchored outside the root zone in undisturbed soil.
 Blow-over is a serious issue until anchoring roots form to hold such a top-heavy tree.

 Olive trees are a miracle of nature that changed the course of history in the ancient world, providing nutritious fruits and oil to feed peoples across many Mediterranean and Middle Eastern cultures.
 Though they are coming back into edible landscaping, there are also fruitless ornamental varieties available for easy maintenance.
 The new ornamental olive has left many old, unwanted fruiting olive trees in yards all over the West just waiting to be rescued.
 Transplanting keeps these valuable trees from going to waste!